|HOME PATTERNS RAMBLINGS ARTICLES TALKS DOWNLOAD BOOKS CONTACT|

 The primary technique of making developers' lives easier is to raise the level of abstraction at which they have to work.
 Very few of us still write assembly code, read individual file blocks from a disk, or put individual packets onto the network.
 This level of detail has been nicely wrapped behind high-level languages, file and socket streams.
 These programming abstractions are very convenient (try doing without them!) and dramatically increase productivity.
 All I have to do is know a file name or a URI and bytes come streaming in and out.
 Of course, if abstractions are this useful, the question is whether we can add new abstraction layers to increase productivity further.
 If we are able to provide enough abstraction, we might be able to do away with coding and can create a solution simply by configuration.
 Or can we?

 In our quest to provide more and more abstraction and to simplify the programming model further and further we come up to an interesting challenge: We want to simplify our world but we do not want to lose too much flexibility.
-If in fact I want to store individual data records on my hard disk (for example to create a rapid direct-access indexing system) the file stream abstraction does not do me much good.
-In order to make our life really simpler it is not enough to just paint a thin visual veneer over the existing programming interface.
-Instead we have to actively reduce complexity and therefore flexibility.
+If I need to store individual data records on my hard disk (for example to create a rapid direct-access indexing system) a file stream abstraction doesn't do me much good.
+To make our life actually easier, it's not enough to just paint a thin visual veneer over the existing programming interface.
+Instead we have to actively reduce complexity, and therefore likely some flexibility.
 This exercise is quite similar to the architecture guessing game I talked about before.
 If we take away the wrong things, our abstraction is limited in its usefulness.
-If we take away too few things we did not accomplish much in terms of simplifying our (programming) life.
+If we take away too few things, we didn't accomplish much in terms of simplifying our (programming) life.

-There are two ways out of the abstraction and variability conundrum.
-You can try to get more people to think along your lines so that they are less likely to be wanting the features that you eliminated when you created the abstraction.
+Two ways lead us out of the abstraction and variability conundrum.
+For one, you can try to get more people to think along your mental model.
+This'll make them less likely to desire features that you eliminated when you created the abstraction.
 This is the approach of the evangelists and, to some extend, the patterns authors.
-Alternatively, you can avoid limiting yourself to a single general-purpose abstraction.
-Instead you could provide different abstractions for different purposes.
-This approach is great as long as you can find a way to make creating these abstractions easy, which is usually not the case.
+Alternatively, you can avoid limiting yourself to a single general-purpose abstraction, instead providing different abstractions for different purposes.
+This approach is great as long as you can make creating these abstractions easy, which is usually not the case.
 This is the very problem the Domain-Specific Language (DSL) folks are trying to solve by providing Language Workbenches.
 The workbenches are tools to create new languages that provide specific abstractions.
 DSLs are still in very early stages but promise to become quite useful.

 This definition highlights that academia have been thinking about the gray area between configuration and programming for some time.
 One example of a language designed specifically for the described purpose is Darwin.